-Substantive laws also stipulate the concrete modalities on the deadlines, conditions, and procedures to abide by in order to make the administrative appeal admissible for review on the merits, the review procedures, and the nature of the decision by the administrative body.
-In the case of institutions analysed for the purpose of this paper, it can be observed that in every case the relevant laws stipulate an appeal structure within the administration, to review appeals made by businesses, before the parties send the case to court.
+Substantive laws also stipulate the concrete modalities on the deadlines, conditions, and procedures to abide by to make the administrative appeal admissible for review on the merits, the review procedures, and the nature of the decision by the administrative body.
+In the case of institutions analysed for this paper, it can be observed that in every case the relevant laws stipulate amappealing structure within the administration to review appeals made by businesses before the parties send the case to court.